 These are both individual loans, and you can take one without taking the other.
 Read below to find out what Tuition Fee Loans and Maintenance Loans include.

-A Tuition Fee Loan covers the full cost of your university course, and this is paid directly to your university rather than via your bank account.
+A Tuition Loan helps cover university accommodation fees, partially or in full.
+This loan is paid directly to your university rather than via your bank account.

 This cost covers lectures, seminars, tutorials, academic services, course admin costs, student well-being, and support on campus.
 You will only need to start repaying your Tuition Fee Loan when you’re earning over a certain amount.